conservationtechlab/tinyscrubcam/esp32CAMBuild/rhinoDetection_continuous/README.md

 2) Program Feather M0
    - Fill in ABP values and register device with your LoRa server
    - Download MCCI LoRaWAN LMIC library by IBM library
-   - Ensure pins io0 and GND are connected (when programming ONLY & running)
+   - Ensure pins io0 and GND are connected (ONLY when running)
    - Ensure config is set to proper region (868 for Africa, 915 for US)
 3) Refer to circuit diagram for wiring.
 4) Insert microsd card to ESP32 CAM before running